Joysephk/Canary-Token-Detector/README.md

 # Canary Token Detector

 ## Description
-This Python project is designed to detect Canarytoken URLs in various file types, including `.inf` files.
+This Python project is designed to detect Canarytoken URLs in various file types, including `.ini` files.
 It scans files for specific Canarytoken patterns and alerts the user if any are found.

 ## Features
 - Reads and scans files for embedded Canarytoken URLs.